cltl/python-for-text-analysis/Python-chapters/chapter-4/README.md

 As you've already seen, Python is an object-oriented language.
 It has basic classes, like lists, strings, dictionaries, and sets that all have their own methods.
 And it's fairly easy to extend those classes to provide new functionality.
+Or to create completely new classes (inheriting from `object`).

 The `Counter` and `defaultdict` classes are examples of extensions of the dict class, and the `namedtuple` class is an extension of `tuple`.
 The Python tutorial has a [good section on classes](https://docs.python.org/3.5/tutorial/classes.html).